 Likewise, connect a USB 3.0 type A male-to-type A male cable from your computer to the USB 3.0 connector on the mount.
 A USB 2.0 cable can also be used, but it will limit your communications to USB 2.0 speeds.
-Pay attention to the length limits of USB cables.
+Pay attention to the length limits of USB cables (3m for USB 3.0 and 5m for USB 2.0).
 Alternatively, you can use a quality USB 3.0 powered hub at the mount and then a short USB cable from it to the mount's connector.
 Gearmo's USB 3.0 4-Port Industrial Metal Hub w/15KV ESD Protection is an example of an industrialized hub that will operate in sub-zero temperatures.
 Note: A USB 3.0 or USB 2.0 type A male-to-type A male cable is required from computer to mount.